Thiophosphate

 Thiophosphates (or phosphorothioates, PS) are chemical compounds and anions with the general chemical formula PS4−xOx^{3−} (x = 0, 1, 2, or 3) and related derivatives where organic groups are attached to one or more O or S. Thiophosphates feature tetrahedral phosphorus(V) centers.

-Organic
+Organic derivatives

-Organothiophosphates are a subclass of organophosphorus compounds that are structurally related to the inorganic thiophosphates.
-Common members have formulas of the type (RO)3−xRxPS and related compounds where RO is replaced by RS.
+Organic thiophosphates include anions of the formula (RO)2PS2- (where R = alkyl and aryl).
+They are conjugate bases of the acids (RO)2PS2H, which are derived by treating phosphorus pentasulfide with alcohols and phenols.
+These salts have lipophilic properties.
+They bind metal ions to give transition metal dithiophosphate complexes.
+They are structurally related to the inorganic thiophosphates.
+Common members have formulas of the type (RO)3−x(RS)xPS and related compounds where RO is replaced by RS.
 Many of these compounds are used as insecticides, some have medical applications, and some have been used as oil additives.

 Oligonucleotide phosphorothioates (OPS) are modified oligonucleotides where one of the oxygen atoms in the phosphate moiety is replaced by sulfur.
 They are the basis of antisense therapy, e.g., the drugs fomivirsen (Vitravene), oblimersen, alicaforsen, and mipomersen (Kynamro).
+Phosphocysteamine, the thiophosphate H3NCH2CH2SPO3Na, is used as a drug equivalent to cysteamine for clearing excess cystine.

 Inorganic

 The simplest thiophosphates have the formula [PS4−xOx]3−.
 These trianions are only observed at very high pH, instead they exist in protonated form with the formula [HnPS4−xOx](3−n)− (x = 0, 1, 2, or 3 and (n = 1, 2, or 3).